kingsleyzikora/ingress-project/README.md

-                         INGRESS HANDS-ON
+# Secured HTTPS Connection Using Kubernetes Ingress

-To enhance the security of our application's exposure, we will implement the NGINX Ingress Controller in place of a traditional load balancer, utilizing HTTPS for secure communication.
-The Ingress Controller efficiently routes incoming traffic to the appropriate backend services, ensuring a robust and secure architecture.
+This project demonstrates how to enhance the security of your application by creating a secured HTTPS connection using Kubernetes.
+By implementing the NGINX Ingress Controller and HTTPS protocol, this project provides a robust and scalable architecture for managing traffic efficiently and securely.

-To accomplish this, the following steps and guidelines have been outlined below.
-Additionally, the corresponding commands and file structures are provided for reference
+## Overview of Phases

-OVERVIEW OF THE  7 PHASES
+This guide covers the following seven phases for setting up a secured HTTPS connection:

-•	PHASE 1: Purchasing of Domain name from any hosting platform
+1. **Purchasing a Domain Name**
-•	PHASE 2: Configuring Nameservers with AWS Route53 and GoDaddy
+2. **Configuring Nameservers with AWS Route53 and GoDaddy**
-•	PHASE 3:  Create your EKS cluster
+3. **Creating the EKS Cluster**
-•	PHASE 4: AWS certificate manager setup
+4. **AWS Certificate Manager Setup**
-•	PHASE 5: Deploy Nginx ingress controller
+5. **Deploying the NGINX Ingress Controller**
-•	PHASE 6: AWS loadbalancer setup
+6. **AWS Load Balancer Configuration**
-•	PHASE 7: Deploying the Ingress Yaml File
+7. **Deploying the Ingress YAML File**

-	Note : To have all the files and folders to carry out this hands-on, clone this repo url below
+For detailed instructions, clone the repository:

 ```bash
 git clone https://github.com/kingsleyzikora/ingress-project.git
 ```